cenxuantian/t_standard/README.md

 _Type safe_pop(size_t pos) noexcept;

 // this function can only get the current size
-// if other thread called push or safe_pop_pos
+// If other thread has called "push" or "safe_pop_pos" function
-// the size could be different size_t size()const noexcept;
+// The size could be different size_t size()const noexcept;

 size_t capacity()const noexcept;

 void clear() noexcept;

-// this function will not really clear the data,
+// This function will not really clear the data.
-// it will just change the marks of head and tail position
+// It will just change the marks of the head and tail position
-// so this function is fast
+// So this function is fast
 void clear() noexcept;
 ```